emgrotto/CS5800-Navigating-Portland/final_report.md

 # Final Report: Navigating Portland

 ## Introduction
-*a context that will help me understand your chosen topic, with a clearly- defined question inspired by your issue with a rationale that explains what you are doing and why.
-I’d also like a couple of paragraphs where you tell me why this particular topic is important to you, and why each of you in the group is personally invested in answering this question.
-NOTE: you can just copy and paste that section of your Final Project Proposal to form your Introduction*

-1. Question:
+### Question:
-Given Portland roads as the network we travel on.
-Can we determine optimal locations for a given number of bus stops, such that we are minimizing distance to amenities (schools, healthcare and grocery shops)?
+***Given Portland roads as the network we travel on.
+Can we determine optimal locations for a given number of bus stops, such that we are minimizing distance to amenities (schools, healthcare and grocery shops)?***

 Shuiming chen: